Know your numbers to navigate peaks and troughs

 Staff motivation can seriously drop when there isn’t enough work to do.
-When staffs have purpose they work well.
+When employees have purpose, they work well.
 But, when there isn’t any work, their purpose vanishes.

 In addition to this, are there promotions you can do specifically in the quiet times to encourage customers to book in jobs?